 - 2. Click Apply after each change to save it. - 3.
-To verify changes, do one of the following: - Print one or more cards from your card production software.

-- 4. Evaluate the appearance of the cards.

-- 5. Repeat these steps until the cards meet your requirements.

-- 6. Click Apply to save the new values.
+To verify changes, do one of the following: - Print one or more cards from your card production software. - Print a sample card from the Printer Properties > Printer Status page. - 4.
+Evaluate the appearance of the cards. - 5.
+Repeat these steps until the cards meet your requirements. - 6.
+Click Apply to save the new values.